adamparker75/Lumley-U16s/README.md

 [Google Fonts](https://fonts.google.com/) - I used the Roboto and Oswald fonts on each of my pages.

-[Font Awesome](https://fontawesome.com/) - I uses the font awesome icons to style the links in the footer.
+[Font Awesome](https://fontawesome.com/) - I used the font awesome icons to style the links in the footer.

 [jQuery](https://jquery.com/) - jQuery was used within Bootstrap to create the popover on the players names.

 ## _**Testing**_

 A lot of the testing was carried out using the developer tools in Google Chrome, whilst in a preview from Gitpod.
 This was used to look at the responsiveness of the website and to make sure it works well on mobile devices.
-This resulted in a lot of modifying the webpage on the go, as I was creating the code.
+This resulted in a lot of modification on the go, as I was creating the code.

 ### _**User Story Tests**_